urwithinrange/AirBnB_clone/README.md

 ## Storage contents

-The console is used to store everything that relates to our clone in models storage.
+The console stores attributes and classes using json.
-The attributes that will be stored are:
+The attributes stored are:
-  - User
-  - State
   - Amenity
   - Place
   - Review
+  - State
+  - User

 ## Collaborators